abhijeeth-dev-25/Maploc_src/README.md

 ## ✅ Summary

 This project demonstrates how quickly you can build a **real-time, multi-user location tracking app** using modern JavaScript stack components.
-It’s ideal for learning how WebSockets, geolocation, and live mapping work together—and serves as a foundation for advanced features like chat, routing, or usage analytics
+It’s ideal for learning how WebSockets, geolocation, and live mapping work together—and serves as a foundation for advanced features like chat, routing, or usage analytics.